Van Nuys Property Crimes: Definition and Potential Penalties

 Along with burglary, robbery is also a type of theft.
 It involves using physical force to take someone’s money or property.
 If a weapon is involved and a victim suffers a serious injury, penalties for this crime can be significant.

 Bear in mind that you can be charged for a federal offense in some cases of theft-related crimes.
 Identity theft, mail theft, and bank robbery are just some examples of these crimes.
-So, if you are facing federal charges and require the legal services of a federal criminal attorney in Los Angeles, CA, and nearby cities, consider hiring the reputable Law Office of Christopher Chaney.
+So, if you are facing federal charges and require the legal services of a federal criminal attorney in Los Angeles, CA, and nearby cities, consider hiring the reputable Law Offices of Christopher Chaney.

 Our lawyers will work tirelessly to protect our client’s rights when they are accused of committing a property crime in Van Nuys and destroying or stealing another person’s property.